Health Insurance Portability and Accountability Act (HIPAA)

 - We reserve the right to change this notice.

-- We reserve the right to make the revised notice effective for information we already have about you or any information we receive in the future.
+- We reserve the right to make the revised notice effective for information: We already have about you and Any information we receive in the future

 - A copy of the current notice will be posted in the hospital.